frigg/frigg-runner/README.rst

     Options:
       -f, --failfast  Exit if one of the tasks returns other than statuscode 0.
       -v, --verbose   Print output from every task.
+      -p, --path      Working directory, the path where the friggfile lives.
       --help          Show this message and exit.